 Scholarships for Graduate Students

-TCU Army ROTC has 2-year full tuition scholarships for qualified students who are interested in serving in the National Guard or Reserves as a Commissioned Officer after degree completion.
+TCU Army ROTC has 2-year full tuition scholarships for qualified students who are interested in serving on Active Duty, in the National Guard or Reserve as a Commissioned Officer after degree completion.
 We provide a flexible structure in our leadership courses that allows maximum concentration on degree completion.
 ROTC courses also compliment the leadership and management education provided in the MBA program.
 Visit the TCU Neeley School of Business for more information.

 - Leadership training and experience